Argmaster/pygerber/test/assets/gerberx3/basic/sample-2/README.md

-# Example: Two Square Boxes
+# Example: Polarities and Apertures

 Example 2.11.2 from Ucamco's `The Gerber Layer Format Specification - Revision 2023.03`.
-As a outcome of code from this example, two square boxes are expected to be created.
+This example illustrates the use of polarities and various apertures.

 ![multiple orange shapes on black background](image.png)